isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-04-cat-fleas-vs-dog-fleas.markdown

 So, how big is a cat flea?
 - Length of adult cat flea ranges from 1.5 - 3.2 millimeters (1/8'' and brownish-black or reddish black after feeding) with the females being slightly larger.
 - The female cat fleas have an average body length of 2.5 mm while the male cat flea length is around under 1 mm.
-- The heads of the femaleÂ cat fleasÂ are smaller and look disproportionate due to being very long.
+- The heads of the female cat fleas are smaller and look disproportionate due to being very long.
 And, how big is a dog flea?
 - Dog fleas have a length of 1.5 - 3.2 millimeters (1/8'') and are brownish-black in color as well, but they have a lighter abdomen with dark brown stripes on the back of their bodies.
 The head or called capitulum is relatively larger than cat fleas' heads which makes them look disproportionally large for their body size.